kyleconroy/html/README.md

-the HTML Turing Machine Language (HTML) is a programming language embedded in HTML.
+the __HTML Turing Machine Language (HTML)__ is a programming language embedded in HTML.

 This is the reference implementation of HTML.

-All inputs to this implementation of HTML are HTML.
-All outputs of this implementation of HTML are HTML.
+* The output of every HTML program is HTML.
+* A _div_ is an HTML function definition.

-<a href><a> is an HTML function call.
-You can find where any function is defined by clicking the link.
+* A _link_ is an HTML function call.
+You may navigate to a function's definition by clicking it's call.

-This language provides two special links:

-the "eval" link.
-This brings you one step forward in the computation, analogous to "Forward".

-The "lave" link.
-This brings you one step backward in the computation, analogous to "Back".
+* A special link called _eval_ will bring you forward one step in the computation.
+* To step forwards and backwards in the computation, hit your Forward or Back button.

-You will be Redirected back to the current page if you eval HTML with erroneous syntax.
+* You will be redirected to the current page if you eval HTML with erroneous syntax.